 If you have any questions, message me, I’d love to help

 Go for low lights this will let you go blonde gradually so its not a big change straight away this way you can keep adding blonde till you get the look try a honey blonde and bronze to complement your hair colour.
-You should have a consultation a few days before you want to dye your hair as they will do a test to make sure it won’t damage the hair or turn green and so the know it won’t react with any other chemicals on your hairposted about 6 years ago
+You should have a consultation a few days before you want to dye your hair as they will do a test to make sure it won’t damage the hair or turn green and so the know it won’t react with any other chemicals on your hairposted almost 7 years ago

 I’m a natural blonde and I must be honest, it almost never looks good when someone with dark hair tries to go blonde.
 It’s so hard to make it look natural, not to mention that the peroxide and dyes you need to make it work can be really damaging to your hair.
 If your really determined, though, DO NOT UNDER ANY CIRCUMSTANCES TRY AND DYE IT AT HOME!
 Going blonde well is a challenge for even experienced hair dressers, so if you’re going to do it, invest in a trip to a good salon and ask for the most experienced person there.
-It will cost a lot more, but it will make up for it in quality.posted about 6 years ago
+It will cost a lot more, but it will make up for it in quality.posted over 6 years ago

 You have the perfect skin tone for blonde hair!
 It’s similar to my tones and I color mine a very light beige blonde (usually the lightest box you can find without using bleach).
 It looks really natural and is really flattering.